Planning on a wedding proposal with the good ol' engagement ring in a frosty mug of Bud Light? No?

 While Tucson no longer has heaps of jacket-required classy restaurants, it's bursting with romantic restaurants where you wouldn't be out of place if you dressed to the nines.

 For a special occasion or fancy pants date with your significant other, check out these restaurants.

 Downtown's original neighborhood bistro, 47 Scott features an intimate dining room with fresh flowers at every table.

-The small-but-sophisticated menu includes approachable items such as the Stack of Grilled Cheese and elegant options such as the Phyllo-Wrapped Chicken.
-Head next door to the speakeasy Scott & Co., one of Tucson’s pioneers of modern craft cocktails.
+The small-but-sophisticated menu includes options such as the Phyllo-Wrapped Chicken and house-cut steaks.
+Head next door to the speakeasy Scott & Co., one of Tucson's pioneers of modern craft cocktails.